 - BPM – Usually around 130 to 140

-- Centers around partying, booty shaking, hooking-up, sex, or having a lot of bass in the music.
+- Centers around partying, booty shaking, hooking-up, and sex.

-- R&B style singing incorporated in song or more melodic hooks than general Miami Bass.
+- R&B style singing incorporated in songs and/or more melodic hooks than general Miami Bass.

 Atlanta’s first contact with Hip Hop came from Bronx native MC Shy D who moved there in the late 70s prior to the release of rap’s first hit “Rapper’s Delight.”
 Shy D brought experience to Atlanta which started the scene.
 In order to pursue being an international star Shy D signed with 4 Sight Records in Fort Lauderdale in 1985 and put out a few singles.
 Then he signed with Luke Skyywalker Records in Miami and released his first album in 1987.
 The Florida hip hop scene was dominated by Miami Bass and Shy D adopted the bass sound as well.
 Shy D’s DJs, DJ Smurf and DJ Toomp, followed suit and started making more up-tempo records.
 Soon after many other Atlanta acts continued the trend of making bass music.